 Types of Student Experiences

-There are opportunities for learning experiences related to community health projects.
+There are several opportunities for learning experiences related to community health projects.
 Students can be involved with either programmatic or research activities.
 (There are no clinical training opportunities at the site).
 Current opportunities include the following:

 Health Navigation - Programmatic